yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ycql.md

 1. Now restore back to a time before this table was altered, as in [Restore from a relative time](#restore-from-a-relative-time).

-1. Due to a ycqlsh caching issue, to see the effect of this change, you will need to drop out of your current ycqlsh session and log back in.
+1. Due to a ycqlsh caching issue, to check the effect of this change, you will need to drop out of your current ycqlsh session and log back in.

-1. Check to see that the salary column is back.
+1. Verify that the salary column is back.

     ```sql
     ycqlsh:pitr> select * from employees;